Crossview Covenant Church

 Crossview Kids

 We are passionate about connecting kids to Jesus, and we do this by creating environments where kids feel safe, praying for them, and encouraging them to come back and bring friends.
 The NextGen team focused on building relationships with kids and giving them opportunities to connect to Jesus.
-We had a couple of staff changes, one of them adding Melissa Jennings as the Children’s Director at the end of the school year.
-During this last year we saw ministry engagement jump up to 102 kids.
+During the 2024-2025 school year, we saw ministry engagement jump up to 140 kids.
 This was possible because of faithful volunteers who believe in the mission and passion of creating safe environments where kids get to know Jesus more!

-But it didn't stop there!
-The kids this last year also had the chance to connect to Jesus through Vacation Bible School.
-Making Waves was a hit with 188 kids registered and 109 kids making a commitment to following Jesus.
-That was Crossview’s largest VBS yet.
+The kids in July of 2024 also had the chance to connect to Jesus through Vacation Bible School.
+“Start the Party.” was a hit with 178 kids registered and over 80 volunteers!
+PreK and elementary kids learned to do what Jesus says, believe who Jesus is, love who Jesus loves, share what Jesus did, and go where Jesus leads.
 Church family, please know that your faithfulness, financial support, volunteering, and prayers continue to make a lifelong impact on the kids who come to Crossview.
 Thank you!
-And this mission continues as there are more kids and families in our city who need the hope of Christ.
+And this mission continues as more kids and families in our city need Christ's hope.

 When it comes to our volunteers and youth at Crossview, one goal we had was to keep the student ministry consistent so that trusting relationships can develop.
 It is in an environment like that where faith can grow and is safe to ask questions.
-During the last school year, we saw 107 different students get connected to Crossview Student Ministries with the highest attendance being 57 and an average throughout the year, including the summer being 47.
-We also added a few new volunteers who consistently serve each Wednesday.
+During the 2022-2023 school year, we saw our average attendance being about 50.
+During the 2023-2024 school year, we saw our average attendance grow to about 70.
+We also added a handful new volunteers who consistently serve each Wednesday.
 The youth leaders and students continue to share their ideas about various activities that they would like to do like boardgame night, lock-in, dodgeball, etc and we noticed both an increase in leadership and in engagement.

-In May 2023 we saw our first confirmation class of about 20 students complete our new 2-year program.
-We learned that students needed more opportunities to build relationships and more time to develop their faith.
-We also added a confirmation retreat at Lake Beauty.
+In May 2024 we saw our second confirmation class of about 24 students complete our new 2-year program.
+We saw how important it was that students developed deeper relationships and a more mature faith.
+We also did our second confirmation retreat at Lake Beauty.
 As a result of more time together along with confirmation being a 2.5-3hr Sunday experience with a lesson, group work, serving at church and attending the worship service, and turning in sermon notes—we have seen more engagement and ownership of the faith of the students.
-With both first-year and second-year students together at both campuses we saw about 50 students participating in confirmation at Crossview.
+With both first-year and second-year students together at both campuses we saw about 35 students participating in confirmation at Crossview.

 5Cs Preschool

-"In the beginning, God created the heavens and the earth."
-Genesis 1:1.
-This was our theme for the 2022-2023 preschool year at 5Cs.
-Throughout each month the children focused on a day of creation along with the monthly seasonal themes we incorporated.
+"Jesus is our Super Hero” was our theme for the 2024-2025 preschool year at 5Cs.
+The children learned about super heroes in the Bible and how we can share Jesus to the world around us.
 Additionally, we integrated kindergarten readiness skills and prepared children for school in the intellectual, social, spiritual, emotional and physical areas of learning.

-To that end there were 15 staff who taught, loved on and ministered to the 2-5-year-olds who attended 2, 3 or 5 days a week during the school year.
+To that end there were 12 staff who taught, loved on and ministered to the over sixty 2-5-year-olds who attended 2, 3 or 5 days a week during the school year.
 We continue to count it an honor and privilege to plant seeds of faith and the knowledge of God's love with our youngest learners.

 We look ahead to all God might have for the 5Cs ministry that has been an amazing outreach ministry at Crossview since 1971.